-I. Essential Quality Attributes for Cannabis and Cannabis-Derived Compounds
+I. Essential Quality Attributes for Hemp

-Public standards are essential to help prevent harm to patients and consumers; they facilitate the manufacture of products that are not adulterated; and they help limit exposure to toxic substances, pathogenic microorganisms, and harmful additives.
-As regulatory bodies are developing product quality specifications for cannabis and cannabis-derived compounds, we recommend that they consider certain USP guidelines and standards (e.g., general chapters
+Clearly articulated quality specifications for products help prevent harm to patients and consumers; among other things, they help limit exposure to toxic substances, pathogenic microorganisms, and harmful additives.
+As regulatory bodies are developing product quality specifications for hemp and hemp-derived compounds, we recommend that they consider certain USP guidelines and standards (e.g., documentary standards and reference standards).4 We have elaborated on these considerations in our comments to FDA and the United States Department of Agriculture (USDA).5